vuejs/awesome-vue/README.md

  - [vue-api-query](https://github.com/robsontenorio/vue-api-query) - Elegant and simple way to build requests for REST API.
  - [vue-chimera](https://github.com/SasanFarrokh/vue-chimera) - A full-featured RESTful resource based client, compatible with Nuxt.js and allows server side fetch.
  - [vue-google-api](https://github.com/vertcitron/vue-google-api) - A wrapper for easy integration of the Google's APIs client in any vue.js 2 project, based on promises, with built-in Oauth2 "Sign In with Google" facilities.
+ - [vue-apis](https://github.com/ChangedenCZD/vue-apis) - A vue plug-in integrated with axios that chain-builds API instances.
+Available from the context of a vue instance (eg: this.$apis.apiName()).

 ### i18n